Seba's short-tailed bat: Flight

 As with other bats, the metabolism of these bats follows a U-shape during flight.
 This means that they use the most energy when flying at low and high airspeeds, and use less energy at moderate speeds.
 Most of their flights to find food are relatively close, because they can bring back smaller fruit to their roosts, but just still eat bigger fruits at the tree.

 Lifespan

 Like many bat species, C. perspicillata has a long lifespan, being able to live up to ten years.
 Mortality rates for bats is 53% in the first two years of life, but that goes down to 22% in the following years.
 In this species, there doesn't seem to be a difference in the average lifespans of males as opposed to females.

 Captivity

-Several zoos, such as the Central Park Zoo keep colonies of these bats.
-These bats are relatively easy to breed and are the most common bat species found in zoos today.
-The bats at the Central Park Zoo can be found at the Tropic Zone building.
+Several zoos, such as the Omaha's Henry Doorly Zoo keep large colonies of these bats.
+The Omaha Zoo maintains an impressive nocturnal experience.
+Omaha Zoo's Kingdoms of the Night, where a large colony can be seen displaying normal behaviors for this species, portrays a very positive image of this iconic animals.
+These bats are very prolific during human care, and are the most common bat species found in zoos today.